Holographic Brownian Motion and Time Scales in Strongly Coupled Plasmas

 \baselineskip=18pt \begin{flushright} ITFA-2010-06 \end{flushright}

 We study Brownian motion of a heavy quark in field theory plasma in the AdS/CFT setup and discuss the time scales characterizing the interaction between the Brownian particle and plasma constituents.
-In particular, the mean-free-path time is related to the connected 4-point function of the random force felt by the Brownian particle.
-By holographically computing the 4-point function and regularizing the IR divergence appearing in the computation, we write down a general formula for the mean-free-path time, and apply it to the STU black hole which corresponds to plasma charged under three $U(1)$ $R$-charges.
+Based on a simple kinetic theory, we first argue that the mean-free-path time is related to the connected 4-point function of the random force felt by the Brownian particle.
+Then, by holographically computing the 4-point function and regularizing the IR divergence appearing in the computation, we write down a general formula for the mean-free-path time, and apply it to the STU black hole which corresponds to plasma charged under three $U(1)$ $R$-charges.
 The result indicates that the Brownian particle collides with many plasma constituents simultaneously.